Hear Paul’s story of leading a school that was canvassed by the KKK

 - Human rights provide a framework for challenging injustice.

-- When injustice occurs people make a choice to resist or be complicit.
+- When injustice occurs people make a choice to resist through anti-racist behavior, or to be complicit.

-- There are non-violent, effective ways to fight injustice.
+- There are non-violent, effective ways to fight injustice, rooted in human rights.

 Anything written by Ta-nehisi Coates